 The more your keywords are relevant to the ads in the same group, the more Google rewards you with a lower cost per click.
 More on this below.

 Once you made your keywords research and grouped them in different Ad Groups, it is finally time to write your ad copies.
-As of March 2020, there are two types of Text Ads you can use.
-Expanded Text Ads and Responsive Search Ads
+As of 2023, there is only one type of Text Ads you can run and it is Responsive Search Ads.

 Responsive Search Ads